fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 <section class="region">
 ## Christy
-### Dog Walker, Pet Sitter
+### Assistant Trainer, Dog Walker, Pet Sitter
 <img class="right" src="/images/christy.jpg" alt="" />
 Christy has worked with dogs professionally for three years.
 She has completed her grooming apprenticeship and is currently enrolled in the CATCH program to become a certified dog trainer!
 Christy has three dogs of her own; a pit mix named Palmer, a bulldog mix named Penny, and her Labrabdor, Pearl.
 </section>

 <section class="region">